hashchange/cloudypass/Readme.md

 But what about the lost entries in the overwritten file?
 Well, they have vanished from the cloud copy, but not from the universe.
 They still exist in the local database on your computer.
 The next time you open it, the content of the cloud copy is imported into the local database.
 And the next time you edit and save it, the content of the local database is merged back into the copy in the cloud.

 The latter part is restoring the "lost" edits to the cloud copy.
 Everything you had overwritten previously, back then when you hit "save" on your mobile, is resurrected now.
-But please be aware that may be a delay: [Only after the local database is edited and saved](#edits-in-a-local-database-dont-show-up-elsewhere), the "lost" edits will show up everywhere else again.
+But please be aware that there may be a delay: [Only after the local database is edited and saved](#edits-in-a-local-database-dont-show-up-elsewhere), the "lost" edits will show up everywhere else again.

 Details aside, the key takeaway is this: **Just overwrite conflicting files.** Your data is safe, and all will be well.

+But there is one exception.
+For that scenario, read on.

 ### Synchronization troubles: Can data ever be lost?

 The only way to lose data forever is when Cloudypass can't get involved.

 Assume you are offline for some reason, and you edit the Keepass database on your mobile ... and a little later, still offline, on your tablet.
 When connectivity is restored, one of these devices will sync its database to the cloud first, followed by the other one.
-It is at that moment that you will see a message about a sync conflict.
+It is at that moment that you will see a message about a sync conflict on the device.
 If you decide to overwrite the copy in the cloud, the edits you made on the first device will be gone.

 The best way to handle this problem is to avoid the situation altogether: Do not edit the database on multiple mobile devices while you are offline.

-(Otherwise, to preserve your edits, you would have to save a renamed copy of the file, rather than overwriting the version in the cloud.
+(Otherwise, to preserve your edits, you would have to save a renamed copy of the file rather than overwrite the version in the cloud.
 That course of action contradicts everything you should normally do – [see above](#sync-conflict-on-mobile).
 When you are back home at your computer, you would also have to [merge](https://keepass.info/help/v2/sync.html) the renamed database into your local database manually.)

-That may sound complicated, but the good news is that you are unlikely to run into this issue.
+That may sound complicated, but the good news is that you are unlikely to run into this issue, at least as a single user.
 When you are offline for an extended period of time, there probably won't be a reason for you to change entries in Keepass.

 However, if a database is shared between several people and everyone edits it on the go, data loss is much more likely.
+Not having a signal is a frequent problem.
+There is a realistic chance that two people will each be working on an outdated copy at some point, without having access to each others edits.
 To avoid it, you have to establish a safe workflow among your group, or use a separate database for each member which is read-only for anyone but the owner.

 In any event, you can't mitigate the problem with Cloudypass.
 The issue occurs when you use mobile devices exclusively.
 Cloudypass does not run on them.

 ### File corruption in the cloud

-This has happened to me a couple of times.
+This has happened to me a couple of times over the years.
 It didn't have anything to do with Cloudypass, but that doesn't make it any less annoying.
 If the database in the cloud directory is corrupt, you will see an error message telling you about it.

 The solution is simple: Provided that your local copy is intact, just copy it to the cloud directory, overwriting the corrupt database.